 Depending on your circumstances, it may be understandably hard for you to gather any evidence at all, so try to at least make a note of any details you remember.
 Give Legal Helpline a call for help and advice and if you’d like us to act on your behalf, we can set about working behind the scenes gathering all the evidence we can to prove who is responsible for your injury.

-Starting your claim is really simple, just call Legal Helpline and a member of our team will offer you a free consultancy session where you can discuss the nature of your claim with an experienced personal injury solicitor.
+Starting paralysis injury claims is really simple, just call Legal Helpline and a member of our team will offer you a free consultancy session where you can discuss the nature of your claim with an experienced personal injury solicitor.
 During this session, you can ask any questions, or voice any worries and concerns about making a paralysis injury compensation claim.
 The solicitor will also use this time to gather all the details surrounding your case from you so that we can give you expert informed advice.
 As well as giving legal advice, if you need help or information for anything else relating to your injury such as acquiring a disabled badge for example, we’d be happy to be of assistance.

 Following the consultation, if you’d like us to represent you in making your claim, then just let us know and we can then set about getting you the compensation you deserve.